xiangstan/resume360-global-profiler/docs/Debian-Database.md

 COMMENT ON COLUMN "sgp"."users"."email" IS 'user email address';

 -- Set the owner of the "users" table to 'akuma'
-ALTER TABLE "sgp".* OWNER TO akuma;
+ALTER TABLE "sgp".users OWNER TO akuma;

 -- Jobs table
 CREATE TABLE "sgp"."jobs" (